btholt/complete-intro-to-sql/lessons/01-welcome/B-docker.md

 docker exec -u postgres -it pg psql
 ```

-Now you should be connected to Postgres and ready to run queries on a fresh Posgres instance!
+Now you should be connected to Postgres and ready to run queries on a fresh Postgres instance!

 [fem]: https://frontendmasters.com/courses/complete-intro-containers/
 [docker]: https://www.docker.com/products/docker-desktop/